14Apr2026

 #The mission of the Mary K. Yap Foundation is to strengthen and build orphanage communities by equipping them with the resources they need to care for vulnerable children.
 We are proud to partner with individuals who demonstrate a strong sense of social responsibility and are committed to empowering the next generation.
 Through their involvement, volunteers gain pride and purpose by helping children who depend on these centers for daily support.
 Every moment dedicated by our volunteers contributes to improving the lives of orphaned children across Myanmar.

 At the conclusion of their service, volunteers will be presented with a special award of appreciation from the Mary K. Yap Foundation.
 Select individuals will also be honored at one of our signature fundraising dinners as recipients of the Foundation’s Global Citizen Award, recognizing their heartfelt dedication and generous efforts.
-If you’re ready to take part in this meaningful journey, we invite you to Sign Up and express your interest today.
+If you’re ready to take part in this meaningful journey, we invite you to our Volunteer Sign-Up Form and become our Volunteer and share your love.